tac0turtle/Entropy/spec/margin.md

 Liquidate is only performed when an account has hit their liquidation limit.
 This message tries to close the current position as fast as possible.
 It may need to place multiple trades based on liquidity of markets

+- Liquidate can only be called by a coordinator.

 ```rust
 #[derive(Accounts)]